 Preventing eczema with probiotics

 If your child is at higher risk of eczema, another supplement that may be well worthwhile to take is a probiotic (Lactobacillusrhamonosus GG).
 This has been shown to reduce the risk of infant eczema by almost 80%!
 This is thought to be due to the role of probiotics in influencing your baby’s gut flora, which drives the maturation of the immune system!
-(RACGP, 2016).
+(Szajewska & Horvath, 2018).

 What about drinks like coffee and alcohol?

-After 9 months, it can be tough to turn down a glass of wine or alcohol of your choice whilst your feeding your infant.
+After 9 months, it can be tough to turn down a glass of wine or alcohol of your choice whilst you are feeding your infant.
 Alcohol in the blood does make its way into breast milk at equal concentrations.
-Alcohol remains in your breast milk 30-60 minutes after you start drinking, of course, how much enters your breast milk depend on the strength of alcohol, what and how much you’ve eaten, how much you weigh and how quickly you are drinking.
+Alcohol remains in your breast milk 30-60 minutes after you start drinking, of course, how much enters your breast milk depends on the strength of alcohol, what and how much you’ve eaten, how much you weigh, and how quickly you are drinking.
 On average, it takes 2 hours for a woman to get rid of the alcohol from 1 standard drink (Australian Breastfeeding Association).

 Australian Breastfeeding Helpline available 24/7 – call 1800 686 268

 This blog was written in collaboration with student dietitian Mariam Metwally, who is studying her Masters of Nutrition and Dietetics at the University of Sydney.
-You can find Mariam on Instagram @onceuponakitchen.
+You can find Mariam on Instagram @tayyibnutrition.